remix-run/remix/docs/tutorials/jokes.md

 <docs-info>Believe it or not, you've actually already made one of these.
 Check out your logout route!
 No UI necessary because it's just there to handle mutations and redirect lost souls.</docs-info>

-For this one, you'll probably want to at least peak at the example unless you want to go read up on the RSS spec 😅.
+For this one, you'll probably want to at least peek at the example unless you want to go read up on the RSS spec 😅.

 💿 Make a `/jokes.rss` route.